Pictures from Singapore Mid-Autumn Festival 2022 celebrations and light-ups.

 There’s a mini pasar malam food fair at Smith Street.
 But interestingly, no mooncakes are on sale here.

 The classic Chinese phrase hua hao yue yuan (花好月圆) takes center stage.
-It means “beautiful blossoms and a full moon” and is a metaphor for blissful unions.
+It means “beautiful blossoms and a full moon” and is an idiom for blissful unions.

 Gardens by the Bay Mid-Autumn 2022